Anisotropic chiral cosmology: exact solutions: Quantum Approach

 we can see that the scalar potential does not depend on the coordinates $\rm \xi_3,u_i$, consequently we propose the following ansatz for the wave function $\rm \Psi(\xi_1,\xi_2,\xi_3)=e^{(b_3\xi_3+b_4u_1+b_5u_2+b_6u_3)/\hbar}\, {\cal A}(\xi_1) {\cal B}(\xi_2)$ where $\rm b_i$ (with $\rm i=3,4, 5, 6$) are an arbitrary constant.
 Applying and dividing by the ansatz in (\ref{q-hami-bianchi-qi}) we get

 with $\rm b_0^2=b_4^2+b_5^2+b_6^2$, separating the equations we have that

 where $\alpha^2$ is the separation constant.
-These last two equations are similar to the quantum quintom like case (\ref{a}) and (\ref{b}).
+These last two equations are similar to those of the quantum quintom like case (\ref{a}) and (\ref{b}).
 Proceeding in a similar fashion as the previous subsection (\ref{quantum_quintom}), we make the following identifications

 and conclude that the solutions are given by the ordinary Bessel function $J_\nu$ with order $\rm\nu_\mp=\sqrt{(\rm a^2/\nu_\ell)+4\rm c_\mp}$.
 Thus, the wave function becomes